kratikasingh374/Rock_Paper_Scissors_Game/README.md

-Rock — Paper — Scissors (HTML / CSS / JS)
+Rock — Paper — Scissors Game (HTML / CSS / JS)

 Simple browser game where a user plays Rock, Paper, Scissors against the computer.
 The computer randomly chooses its move; the user clicks one of three images (rock / paper / scissors).
 A live scoreboard shows User and Computer scores and displays the round result.